aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Reporting/Encoding Options/Enccoding_Options_-_ascii_case_character_encoding.rst

 This option determines the encoding used to decode strings stored in a case file constructed by an ASCII AIMMS 3.13 or older release.

-Possible values for this option are the elements in the predeclared set ASCIICharacterEncodings.
+Possible values for this option are the elements in the predeclared set :any:`ASCIICharacterEncodings`.